Skip to main content

 When do you need to convert between Pascal-seconds and Poise?

-The CGS unit of dynamic viscosity, equal to 0.
+The CGS unit of dynamic viscosity, equal to exactly 0.
 Pascal-second and Poise are both dynamic viscosity units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Dynamic Viscosity Conversions